Onkyo BD-SP809 Blu-ray player review

 Some will find the JAVA based operating system basic or even clunky.
 And while this might not surprise you, it does lack some of the niceties we’d expect.
 That said, it is fairly fast and reactive.

 Finally, the remote feels cheap and frankly looks nasty!
 Sorry, and while it covers a lot of ground, it could do with a new sleeker design.
+Sadly, the other units in the Onkyo Blu-ray player range also suffer from poor remotes.

 Is the Onkyo BD-SP809 worth buying?